mantaslv/regimate-react/README.md

 ## Installation

-To install Regimate-React, follow these steps:
+To install Regimate-Web, follow these steps:

-1. Clone the repository: `git clone https://github.com/mantaslv/regimate-react.git`
+1. Clone the repository: `git clone https://github.com/mantaslv/regimate-web.git`
-2. Navigate to the project directory: `cd regimate-react`
+2. Navigate to the project directory: `cd regimate-web`
 3. Install the dependencies: `npm install`

-Regimate-React requires the Regimate API to be running in order to function.
+Regimate-Web requires the Regimate API to be running in order to function.
 To run the API, follow these steps:

 1. Clone the API repository: `git clone https://github.com/mantaslv/regimate-api.git`
 2. Navigate to the API directory: `cd regimate-api`